intel/nauta/docs/user-guide/actions/create_user.md

 ## Experiments and User Access

-The user has full control (`list/read/create/terminate`) over their own experiments as well as read access (`list/read`) to experiments belonging to other users on this cluster.
+The user has full control (`list/read/create/terminate`) over their own experiments, as well as read access (`list/read`) to experiments belonging to other users on this cluster.

 **Note:** Only an Administrator can create a user account.